paigedr/grammarly-for-developers/examples/readme.md

    - [Basic SDK Example (Vue)](./editor-sdk-vue/)

 ### Starter Apps
 These are starter apps you can use as you work through the quick start guide.
-(Note: The quick start guide is shown when you [create a Grammarly for Developers app](https://developer.grammarly.com/apps).)
 These starter apps do not yet have the Text Editor Plugin added to the text editors.

    - [HTML Starter App](./demo-html/)
    - [JavaScript Starter App](./demo-javascript/)
    - [React Starter App](./demo-react)
    - [Vue Starter App](./demo-vue)

+**Note:** The quick start guide is shown when you [create a Grammarly for Developers app](https://developer.grammarly.com/apps).

 ### Activation
 This app shows how you can set the Text Editor Plugin's [activation property](https://developer.grammarly.com/docs/v2.x/api/editor-sdk/editorconfig#activation) to `focus` or `immediate`.